aws-amplify/docs/docs/lib/graphqlapi/fragments/ios/advanced-workflows.md

 - `createTodo(input: $input)` - the mutation operation which takes a variable input from `$input`
 - the selection set containing `id`, `name`, and `description` are fields specified to be returned in the response

-You can learn more about the structure of a request from [GraphQL Query Language](https://graphql.org/learn/).
+You can learn more about the structure of a request from [GraphQL Query Language](https://graphql.org/learn/) and [AppSync documentation](https://docs.aws.amazon.com/appsync/latest/devguide/graphql-overview.html).
 To test out constructing your own requests, open the AppSync console using `amplify console api` and navigate to the Queries tab.

 ## Subset of data